Charles A. Ingersoll: Education and career

 Born on October 19, 1798, in New Haven, Connecticut, Ingersoll read law to be admitted to the bar, and received an Artium Magister degree from Yale University in 1827.
 He entered private practice in New Haven and was clerk of court for the United States District Court and the United States Circuit Court for the District of Connecticut from 1820 to 1853.
 He was a probate judge in New Haven from 1829 to 1853.
 He was a state's attorney for Connecticut from 1849 to 1853.

 Federal judicial service

 Ingersoll was nominated by President Franklin Pierce on April 6, 1853, to a seat on the United States District Court for the District of Connecticut vacated by Judge Andrew T. Judson.
 He was confirmed by the United States Senate on April 8, 1853, and received his commission the same day.
 His service terminated on January 12, 1860, due to his death.

 Immediate family

 Ingersoll was married to Henrietta Sidell (d.
-1877), the daughter of late John Sidell of New York.
+1877), the daughter of the late John Sidell of New York.
 Together, they were the parents of: